The Maddie's® Executive Leader Fellowship at Austin Pets Alive! and Austin Animal Center

 - Experience working or volunteering in a shelter or rescue

 - A clear understanding and commitment to the values of no-kill and desire to improve the current sheltering system in the United States by ending euthanasia for space and convenience

-Applications accepted January 18 - February 10, 2017.
-The review and hiring process will take four weeks.
-Start date for the fellowship is April 1.
+Applications accepted October 1 - October 19, 2018.
+The review and hiring process will take six weeks.
+Start date for the fellowship is January 7, 2019.

 The application process will be rigorous and competitive and will involve at least two interviews with leadership and management from Austin Pets Alive! and Austin Animal Center.
 The fellowship is for one calendar year and may not be renewed or postponed.